zkxl/zkxl.github.io/_posts/2017-02-08-greedy-algorithm.md

 3. Assign the next available color to a job when it overlaps with all previously scheduled jobs.
 4. Assign the color ready for reuse to a job when the current job starts later than the finished one.

+_Why not using earliest finishing time?_
+_Intuitively, earliest starting time first strategy allows you to start earlier, which saves time that would've been wasted if you use earliest finising time first strategy.
+Even the former doesn't guarantee you earlier ending time in any case, that's fine.
+Just assign the next available color to the next job.
+It is inevitable that you do them in parallel._

 ---

 #### Minimize Lateness Problem